Business Hours

 Biblical scholar E. W. Hengstenberg turns his attention to the book of Revelation in this commentary.
 Seeking not a typical rationalistic or traditional reading of this book, Hengstenberg provides a fresh exposition.
 He wrote this volume for anyone who wishes to read and understand Revelation, presenting a concise and highly readable commentary.
 Hengstenberg looks at the historical context, the thoughts of previous theologians, and the influence of the Old Testament.
 He also provides a comprehensive introduction, and a systematic reading and analysis of each chapter.

-E. W. Hengstenberg was born in 1802 in Germany.
-He was a philosopher, philologist, Lutheran theologian.
+Ernst Wilhelm Hengstenberg (1802–1869) was born in Germany.
+He was a philosopher, philologist, and a Lutheran theologian.
 Hengstenberg became a professor of theology at the University in Basel, Germany.
-A prolific writer and scholar, he died in 1869.
+He was known as a prolific writer and scholar.

 • Author: E. W. Hengstenberg